jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

 `git clone https://github.com/olikraus/u8g2.git`

+## Critical next steps:

-Now, open the MinGW32 shell, and...
+open the MinGW32 shell, and...

 `cd /c/path/to/some-directory/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4` (note the forward slashes and notation for the c: drive)

-## Critical next steps:

 Ensure your LOLIN32 board is connected to the USB port, and that you DON'T already have a serial monitor window opened to it